diofant/diofant/doc/src/modules/polys/basics.rst

 Division
 --------

-The function :func:`div` provides division of polynomials with remainder.
+The function :func:`~sympy.polys.polytools.div` provides division of polynomials with remainder.
 That is, for polynomials ``f`` and ``g``, it computes ``q`` and ``r``, such that `f = g \cdot q + r` and `\deg(r) < q`.
 For polynomials in one variables with coefficients in a field, say, the rational numbers, ``q`` and ``r`` are